khushboogupta13/Flipkart-Product-Categorization/README.md

 | Random Classifier             | 0.9209          | 0.9367          | 0.9235                |
 | K Nearest Neighbours        | 0.9564           | 0.98       | 0.9453               |

+- From the above table, we can clearly see that **Linear Support Vector Machine** algorithm performed the best across all the three datasets.

 ### STEP 3: Deep Learning Models for Product Categorization